overfullstack/overfullstack.github.io/src/pages/pages/2020-03-07---about-me/index.md

 ![Speaking at GDG Dev Fest, 2019](gdg.jpg)

-Gopal S Akshintala is currently a Senior Software Engineer at Microsoft, working with their flagship product OneNote.
+Gopal S Akshintala is currently a Senior Software Engineer at Salesforce, working on Scaling Backend Systems for Revenue Cloud.

 He is a passionate developer and loves being an **Influencer & Mentor** in the dev community through his Blog-posts, [Tech-Talks](https://overfullstack.ga/my-talks), and Social-media.